Flower7C3/wp-html-compression/readme.txt

 == Changelog ==

 = 0.3 =
+* Comments in &gt;textarea&lt; are no longer removed.
+Browsers seem to display such text
 * Replaces " /&gt;" with "/&gt;" on BR, HR, IMG and INPUT tags
-* Various bug fixes and optimizations
+* Speed optimizations

 = 0.2 =
-* Fixed compression override.
-It was set up for &lt;!--wp-compress-html no compression--&gt; instead of &lt;!--wp-html-compression no compression--&gt;.
+* Fixed compression override

 = 0.1 =
 * Initial release